 The amazing thing is, once you get your timings dialed in, your results will be exactly the same every time!
 So after a bit of tinkering, I worked out how to get my own version of a perfectly boiled egg.

 Look at the amazing results I can get below!
 This used to be a real effort for me in the past, without my beloved air fryer!
-I now have to stop myself eating too many boiled eggs! ha ha!
+I now have to stop myself from eating too many air fryer hard-boiled eggs! ha ha!
 Just look at that slightly liquid middle to the yolk!
 Yum!
+All done with the wonder of hot air!!

 I have a Philips air fryer and this is what I have worked out.

-Simply take your egg out of the fridge and place it straight into your air fryer (as shown below).
-I like to put mine on for 11 minutes at 140 degrees Celsius or 284 Fahrenheit.
+Simply take your egg out of the fridge and place it straight into your air fryer basket (as shown below).
+Preheating is not needed, as an air fryer gives you instant heat.
+I like to put mine on for a cook time of 11 minutes at 140 degrees Celsius or 284 Fahrenheit.
 If you want a softer egg, simply take off a minute from the timings.
 As I said above, experimentation is needed at the start, especially as everyone likes their eggs in a different way!
+And you may have to slightly adjust the cook time for a particularly large or small size egg.

-As soon as the air fryer stops, drop the egg into a bowl of cold (or even ice) water.
+As soon as the air fryer stops, take the cooked egg out of the air fryer basket with tongs and drop it into an ice water bath (if you don’t have one, just use fresh cold water from the tap).
 This is what makes sure that the egg stops cooking and you get the same result each and every time.
+After a couple of minutes, your air fried egg will be ready to peel and eat 🙂

-If you have your own experiences cooking boiled eggs in an air fryer, we would love to hear all about your experiences in the comments section below!
+If you have your own experiences cooking boiled eggs in an air fryer, we would love to hear all about your experiences and air fryer recipes in the comments section below!
 Did you use the same timings?
 Did they work?
 It’s always great getting feedback from the air frying community 🙂

 That’s all for now, I’m off to cook some eggs 🙂